containers/buildah/docs/tutorials/02-registries-repositories.md

     # buildah from ipbabble/fedora-bashecho

-If you don't want to bother doing the remove image step (`rmi`) you can use the flag `--pull-always` to force the image to be pulled again and overwrite any corresponding local image.
+If you don't want to bother doing the remove image step (`rmi`) you can use the flag `--pull always` to force the image to be pulled again and overwrite any corresponding local image.

 Now check that image is in the local containers-storage: